XTLS/Xray-docs-next/docs/en/document/command.md

-# Command Parameters
+# Command Line Parameters

 ::: tip
-Xray uses Go-style commands and parameters
+Xray uses Go-style commands and parameters.
 :::

-## Get Basic Commands
+## Getting Basic Commands

-You can run `xray help`to get the most basic usage of all xray, as well as available commands and instructions.
+You can run `xray help` to get the most basic usage of Xray, as well as available commands and descriptions.

 ```
 Xray is a platform for building proxies.